Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 that a student enrolls to the college.

 The data has 3 features:
-the SAT score of each student, the GAP score of each student and the scholarship that was offered to each student.
+the SAT and GPA scores of each student, and the scholarship (or merit) that was offered to each student.
 Finally, it is known if each student decided to join or not the college.

 Based on this data a logistic regression is trained to predict the probability that